There are many options for contraception available in the UK. You can find out more about these at the fpa website.

 Intrauterine devices or 'Coils'

-Dr Cornell and Nurse Hanna Smith are both trained in the fitting and removal of intrauterine coils.
+Dr Hey and Nurse Hanna Smith are both trained in the fitting and removal of intrauterine coils.
 If you wish to have a coil fitted, please arrange a telephone or face to face consultation with one of them to discuss this further and arrange an appointment for insertion.

 Once you are established on a pill, you will be asked to attend at least annually for a pill review which involves checking your blood pressure and reviewing your health to ensure that the pill continues to be the best option for you.
 All our nurses are able to do these checks for you.